torizon/rac/README.md

 * `ssh_private_key_path` configures the location the private key the device will use to open up its tunnel to the server.
 If the file does not yet exist, a new key will be created (and saved for re-use).
 This option is mandatory.
 If `unprivileged_user_group` is set, this file must be owned by the unprivileged user.
 * `local_tuf_repo_path` configures the location where the Uptane metadata will be stored.
 This option is mandatory.
 * `poll_timeout` configures how frequently RAC should poll the Torizon Platform API to check for a remote session.
 It defaults to 3 seconds.
+* `validation_poll_timeout` configures how frequently RAC should validate the active SSH session to ensure it remains valid.
+It defaults to 60 seconds.

 This configuration should work for a default TorizonCore image: